kombucha-js/react-rerenderers/README.md

 This actually opens a door for more aggressive optimization.

 ### 🍎 3.
-You can Implement Model-View Controller in a Simplest Way
+You can Implement Model-View Controller in a Simpler Way
 [Example No.4](https://codesandbox.io/s/rerenderers-example-no-03-an-advanced-usage-fxwhvp?file=/src/AppView.js)